vyos/vyos-documentation/docs/ch05-network-interfaces.rst

 Wireguard VPN Interface
 -----------------------

 WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
-See https://www.wireguard.com for mor information.
+See https://www.wireguard.com for more information.

 Configuration
 ^^^^^^^^^^^^^

 Generate the keypair, which creates a public and private part and stores it within vyos.

 .. code-block:: sh

   wg01:~$ configure
   wg01# run generate wireguard keypair

 The public key is being shared with your peer(s), your peer will encrypt all traffic to your system using this public key.

 .. code-block:: sh

-  wg01#run show wireguard pubkey u41jO3OF73Gq1WARMMFG7tOfk7+r8o8AzPxJ1FZRhzk=
+  wg01# run show wireguard pubkey u41jO3OF73Gq1WARMMFG7tOfk7+r8o8AzPxJ1FZRhzk=

 The next step is to configure your local side as well as the policy based trusted destination addresses.
 If you only initiate a connection, the listen port and endpoint is optional, if you however act as a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise it's randomly chosen and may make it difficult with firewall rules, since the port may be a different one when you reboot your system.

 You will also need the public key of your peer as well as the network(s) you want to tunnel (allowed-ips) to configure a wireguard tunnel.
 The public key below is always the public key from your peer, not your local one.

 **local side**